Jessica Rawson

-Dame Jessica Mary Rawson, DBE, FBA (born 20 January 1943) is an English art historian, curator and sinologist.
-She is also an academic administrator, specialising in Chinese art.
+Dame Jessica Mary Rawson, DBE, FBA (born 20 January 1943) is an English art historian, curator and sinologist, specialising in Chinese art.
+She is also an academic administrator.

 After many years at the British Museum, she was Warden (head) of Merton College, Oxford, from 1994 until her retirement in 2010.
 She served as pro-vice-chancellor at University of Oxford from 2006 for a term of five years.

 Biography

 Rawson's academic background is in Sinology with a particular research focus on the cosmology of the Han period (206 BC-AD 220) and its relation to tombs and their decoration.
 Educated at St Paul's Girls' School in Hammersmith, West London, New Hall, Cambridge and the University of London, Rawson began her career in the civil service.

 Between 1976 and 1994, she served as Deputy Keeper and then Keeper of the Department of Oriental Antiquities at the British Museum.
 From 1994 to 2010 she was Warden of Merton College, Oxford, and from 2006 to 2011 she served as pro-vice-chancellor of Oxford University.
 She has been involved in a number of high-profile exhibitions such as the Mysteries of Ancient China.

 Rawson contributed with Evelyn S. Rawski and other scholars to the catalogue of China: The Three Emperors by Frances Wood.
 The exhibition ran at the Royal Academy of Arts in 2005–06.

 From 2011 to 2016, Rawson headed a project at the University of Oxford on China and Inner Asia: Interactions Which Changed China (1000-200 BC) funded by the Leverhulme Trust, with Jianjun Mei as collaborator.
 This project explored relations between Ancient China and peoples of the Eurasian Steppes, particularly to the north and north-west.
 As of 2015, Rawson was also listed as a project partner on the RLAHA project FLow of Ancient Metals across Eurasia (FLAME) funded by the European Research Council.